donpillou/MeGustaCoin/README.md

 ![MeGustaCoin Screenshot](/MeGustaCoin.png)

-Although the key features (listing, editing, adding and canceling orders) are functional, MeGustaCoin is in an early state of development and may require some testing and feedback.
+Although the key features (listing, editing, adding and canceling orders) are functional, MeGustaCoin is in an early stage of development and may require some testing and feedback.
 Feel free to report issues and to provide pull requests and ideas.
 If you are desperate for a feature, request it, but keep in mind that my time to work on MeGustaCoin is limited.